linkedin/rest.li/docs/step_by_step.md

-To generate the interface classes used by the client, change to the `client/` directory and type the command.
+To generate the interface classes used by the client, change to the `client/` directory and type the command:

     $ gradle build